jlgore/architect-labs/dynamodb-lab/README.md

 This lab will guide you through using AWS DynamoDB with the AWS CLI in CloudShell.
 You'll learn how to create tables, insert data, query data, and perform basic operations.

+> **Warning**
+> As of October 2025, the AWS Sandbox environment blocks DynamoDB table creation.
+This tutorial is valid and accurate, but you will need to run it in a regular AWS account outside of the sandbox environment.

 ## Prerequisites

 - AWS account with access to CloudShell